infercode/mcp-vibe-coding-package/docs/function_registry_pattern_plan.md

 - **Health and Diagnostics**: [COMPLETED] - Provides system health monitoring, diagnostics, and self-healing capabilities

 ### Latest Updates
+- [2025-04-18] **Hybrid Implementation for MCP Server** [COMPLETED] Implemented a hybrid approach for the MCP server that registers all functions internally while only exposing the three essential registry tools to clients (execute_function, list_available_functions, list_function_categories).
+This approach ensures that the system works properly with IDE limitations by minimizing exposed tools, while still providing full functionality through the registry's execute_function interface.
+Created a new hybrid_mcp_server.py script that demonstrates this approach.

+- [2025-04-17] **Core Registry Pattern Implementation: Essential Tools Only** [COMPLETED] Implemented the minimal essential tools approach to address IDE limitations.
+Now the system exposes only the core registry tools (execute_function, list_available_functions, list_function_categories) while allowing access to all other functionality through these tools.
+This approach reduces the number of exposed tools to the absolute minimum (3) while maintaining complete functionality, fulfilling the original purpose of the Function Registry Pattern.

+- [2025-04-16] **IDE Integration: Tool Consolidation** [COMPLETED] Activated the category-based tool consolidation feature to address IDE limitations with too many tools.
+Instead of exposing each function as a separate tool (which resulted in 73+ tools), the system now uses the consolidated approach to group functions by namespace.
+This significantly reduces the number of exposed tools while maintaining full functionality through command routing.

 - [2025-04-15] **Phase 5: Health and Diagnostics and Feedback Mechanism** [COMPLETED] Implemented the remaining components of Phase 5.
 The Health and Diagnostics module provides system health monitoring, diagnostics tools, and self-healing capabilities to ensure reliability.
 The Feedback Mechanism enables agents to submit feedback on functions, generates improvement suggestions, and creates optimization recommendations.
 These components transform the Function Registry into a self-improving system that can maintain optimal performance.
 With these additions, all planned non-skipped components are now complete.